QianhuiWan/SV_notes/General_workflow.md

 + Align `fastq` files to reference genome and output`.bam` files

 + Find the best aligner by reading related publications.
-If time allowed, we can test and compare the aligners using our data.
+If time allowed, you can test and compare the aligners using your data.

 # Post-alignment